2019 Ecology and Evolution of Infectious Diseases: Partnership Building Workshop

 ICMS view community/partnership building as a vital aspect of what we do.
 This can be communities/partnerships between mathematical disciplines, cross discipline, with industry, government and third sector organisation.

 These activities are focussed on supporting the mathematics academic community in its efforts to engage with opportunities/industry/government initiatives.
-Open to academics, knowledge exchange professional, industry and government representatives, the next meeting is provisionally scheduled for Autumn/Winter 2021.
+Open to academics, knowledge exchange professional, industry and government representatives we plan to hold a meeting in Spring 2022.

 Virtual Forum for Knowledge Exchange in Mathematical Sciences (V-KEMS)